Too Many Voices. 100x60 cm. Acrylic, pens, paper on canvas. 2024

 The endless states of mental structures, identifying and tracing initiations of mental formations in order to grasp the brief moments where gestalts of ideas, begin to coalesce and create the planes that they will later build upon.

-Landscapes of Changing Mind is an attempt to demonstrate the energy and motivation that provoke the psyche to start responding to the creative force, exploring unpredictability--an inseparable component of all creative processes--and how the psyche uses unpredictability as a powerful force that can ignite creativity, yet struggles to find order in rigid systems due to fear of getting lost in its own complex world of creativity.
+Landscapes of Changing Mind is an attempt to demonstrate the energy and motivation that provoke the psyche to start responding to the creative force, exploring unpredictability-an inseparable component of all creative processes and how the psyche uses unpredictability as a powerful force that can ignite creativity, yet struggles to find order in rigid systems due to fear of getting lost in its own complex world of creativity.

 Stretching the concept of the landscape into the realm of emotion allows for the exploration of myriad environments, temperatures, and ambiances that this world can offer.